-Before you take your pet out on the seas, there are several initial preparations that should be taken.
+If you are going boating with your pet out on the open seas, there are several initial preparations that should be taken.

-If your pet is new to the boating life, it may be smart to take them on board your boat while it is docked to help them grow accustomed to the space, feel and sounds of being at sea.
-Start the engine of the boat so they begin to get acclimated with the loud noises.
+If your pet is new to the boating life, it may be smart to take them on board your boat while it is docked to help them grow accustomed to the boat, and feel and sounds of being at sea.
+Start the engine of the boat, so they begin to get acclimated to the loud noises.

-Toilet issues may arise in which case a piece of astro turf or a liter box will solve the problem.
+Toilet issues may arise in which case a piece of astroturf or a litter box will solve the problem.
 Make sure you bring enough food for your pet, and constantly provide them with water, as it can be hot on board.
 Along those lines, make sure there is a shaded area in which your pet can lay during the day, and be aware of potential sunburn or seasickness that may occur.